 In some moments these jobs come easy: our kids are filled with contagious joy and hilarious antics.
 In other moments it feels as if we are climbing Mt.
 Everest to get there.
 We feel as if being a parent should come naturally; yet no one told us about...

-the emotional turmoil we can find ourselves in when interacting with our children,
+the emotional turmoil we can find ourselves in when interacting with our children and teens,

 the loss of control we might feel,

-the lack of ideas about how to respond to our kids’ challenging behaviors,
+the lack of ideas about how to respond to our children's and teens’ challenging behaviors,

 or the fears we might have about who our kids will turn out to be.

 So take a leap and dive in.
-Call Rachel to schedule a free 20 minute phone call to explore your needs and how I can guide you toward a thriving family who can weather the emotional storms that will inevitably arise when we love and live closely with one another.
+Schedule a free 15 minute phone call to explore your needs and how I can guide you toward a thriving family who can weather the emotional storms that will inevitably arise when we love and live closely with one another.

 How it works

-1-hour sessions meeting in person or over the phone/Skype
+1-hour sessions meeting in person, over the phone or via video conferencing